Database Developer Salary

 Popular Skills for Database Developer

-Survey results imply that Database Developers deploy a deep pool of skills on the job.
-Most notably, skills in PL/SQL, SQL Server Integration Services, ETL, and Oracle are correlated to pay that is above average, with boosts between 9 percent and 12 percent.
-At the other end of the pay range are skills like Microsoft Access, Visual Basic, and C# Programming Language.
-Those familiar with Database Development also tend to know SQL and Data Analysis.
+Database Developers seem to exploit a large range of skills on the job.
+Most notably, skills in SQL Server Integration Services, ETL, PL/SQL, and Oracle are correlated to pay that is above average, with boosts between 9 percent and 12 percent.
+Those listing Microsoft Access as a skill should be prepared for drastically lower pay.
+Visual Basic and SQL also typically command lower compensation.
+It is often found that people who know Database Development are also skilled in SQL and Data Analysis.

 Pay by Experience Level for Database Developer